-Currently, minors are offered in computer science, energy and environmental systems, engineering management, environmental engineering,materials science and engineering, scientific computing and most disciplines of the College of Arts and Science, Blair School of Music and Peabody College.
+Currently, minors are offered in computer engineering, computer science, data science, electrical engineering, energy and environmental systems, engineering management, environmental engineering, materials science and engineering, scientific computing and most disciplines of the College of Arts and Science, Blair School of Music and Peabody College.
 Students must declare their intention to pursue minors by completing forms available in the Office of Academic Services in the School of Engineering.

 Computer science blends scientific and engineering principles, theoretical analysis, and actual computing experience to provide undergraduate students with a solid foundation in the discipline.
 Emphasis is on computing activities of both practical and intellectual interest, and on theoretical studies of efficient algorithms and the limits of computation.